-Today I am filled with more saddness and grief than I have been during most of the pandemic.
+Today I am filled with more sadness and grief than I have been during most of the pandemic.
 Russia’s war on the Ukraine is unconscionable, and worse.
-There is no excuse, it is just a ruthless bully trying to violently aquire more power without regard to the welfare of anyone!
+There is no excuse, it is just a ruthless bully trying to violently acquire more power without regard to the welfare of anyone!
 Putin couldn’t care less how this will affect his own country, the Ukrainian people, Europe or the world.
 Or perhaps it’s possible that he wants to trigger another world war?

 When Will We Live in Peace?

 I’ve been crying for two days.
 I guess this situation triggers all my childhood trauma.
 I grew up surrounded by memories of war and ongoing wars.
 The ancient history I learned in school was full of war.
 The modern history I learned from family and movies was full of the “Great Wars”.
 I grew up during the Vietnam war era with constant TV news coverage of the brutality.
-The Cuban missel crisis was on my back door step, we practiced air raid and bomb drills at school.
-Then there was the cold war and the ever surrounding expansion of Soviet influence in South and Central America.
+The Cuban missel crisis was on my back doorstep, we practiced air raid and bomb drills at school.
+Then there was the cold war and the ever-surrounding expansion of Soviet influence in South and Central America.
 (I lived in South Florida)

 The tug-of-wars between powers continued into my adulthood.
-When the Soviet Union toppled and the Berlin Wall came down this was a great advancement for humankind.
+When the Soviet Union toppled, and the Berlin Wall came down this was a great advancement for humankind.
 But in the background other wars were festering.
 The Middle East became the next hot Zone.
 My own children had to experience the trauma of watching the live feed of the World Trade center collapsing while they were in school.
 When will human beings learn to live in peace?

 It Makes No Sense!